board nominating and governance committee

 authority to retain advisers

-In the course of its duties, the Committee shall have sole authority, at the Corporation's expense, to retain and terminate consultants or search firms, as the Committee deems advisable, including the sole authority to approve the consultant or search firm's fees and other retention terms.
+In the course of its duties, the Committee shall have sole authority, at the Corporation's expense, to retain and terminate search firms or such other advisers as it deems necessary, including the sole authority to approve the fees and other retention terms of any such advisers.

 duties and responsibilities